 The Canon EOS R10 is presented as the first camera model to feature APS-C imaging sensors behind an RF mount.
 It is in the entry-level position in the Canon EOS R mirrorless interchangeable lens camera series.

 While the R10 is distinguished by its small size, lightweight, and low price, it has advanced capabilities and operates much like its high-end siblings.

 The EOS R10 has an RF mount, it supports optical designs that are smaller than possible with the EF mount and often include large-diameter rear-positioned elements that can feature reduced angle of light rays in the image circle periphery.
 Bending light to a lesser degree can lead to improved image quality, including better-corrected aberrations.

 The RF mount has 12 connection pins, more than the eight pins on EF lenses, which improved camera-lens communication and increases performance.

-While the EOS R7 uses the RF lenses, it also can use EF/EF-S/TS-E/MP-E Lenses with Adapter.
+While the EOS R10 uses RF lenses, it also can use EF/EF-S/TS-E/MP-E Lenses with Adapter.

 You may check my post “Canon RF Vs EF Lenses – Detailed Comparison!” for more information.

 The Canon EOS R10 takes on a compact form factor while still clearly meant to be comfortable in the hand.
 With the battery and memory card in the camera, the EOS R10 weighs about 15 ounces (429 grams).
 It’s very light in the hands.

 |Dimensions (W x H x D)||4.8 x 3.5 x 3.3" / 122.5 x 87.8 x 83.4 mm|